 -

-In this series, six scenes are set in lit diorama boxes, in which the artist assembles historical photographs by Marie Pauline Thorbecke from the museum‘s archive with episodes of Cameroonian history related to the the Kingdom of Bamum, founded in 1394.
-These become the backdrop to the artist’s performance of various significant protagonists in a contested ‘master’ narrative.
+In this series, six scenes are set in lit diorama boxes, in which the artist assembles historical photographs by Marie Pauline Thorbecke from the Rautenstrauch Joest Museum in Cologne's archive with episodes of Cameroonian history related to the the Kingdom of Bamum, founded in 1394.
+These become the backdrop to the artist’s performance of various significant protagonists in a contested "master" narrative.

-In this way, she deconstructs the colonial context of the archival images and situates their meaning in a contemporary interrogation of the authorship of historical narratives in the contemporary.
-The “two stories of (hi)stories” are thus complemented by a reimagined perspective — her own.
+She deconstructs the colonial context of the archival images and situates their meaning in a contemporary interrogation of the authorship of historical narratives in the contemporary.
+The “Two Stories of (Hi)stories” are thus complemented by a reimagined perspective — her own.

 -